 . . .
 That being said, there is still validity to some of the ragers' claims. *Gasp*

-Bard, in my opinion, is the most enjoyable champ to play, yet the hardest champ to fully master.
+On the surface, Bard's kit and gameplay is simple enough to understand, but his advanced-level play-style calls for strategies that leave the normal conventional thinking of League.
+Bard, in my opinion, is the most enjoyable champ to play, yet amongst the hardest champs to fully master.
 This later comment is the understatement, because Bard can end up inadvertently supporting the other team if you're not skilled enough.
 Only 1/4 of his active abilities deal damage, and his early heals are barely calculable.
 Two of his abilities can ace your whole team if done incorrectly, and his cooldowns are absurd.
 Does he sound like fun?
 No?
-Well maybe the rest of the guide can show you that he is, in fact, one of the best champs in the game - but ONLY if played correctly.
+Well maybe the rest of the guide can show you that he is, in fact, one of the best champs in the game - but ONLY when played correctly.

 So without further ado, here we go.

 You know the kind of champ who does nothing but noob things and then wonders why his lane sucks?
 Well, that was me.
 Every time something good happened to me, something bad was always waiting round the corner: defeat.
 That’s when I realized that I had to change, so I made a guide of everything dumb I’ve ever done and one by one I’m gonna make up for all my mistakes.
 I’m just trying to be a better champion.

 + Has the best mobility-oriented kit in the game

 + Can micromanage teamfights in his favor

 + Can help transport even the slowest members of your team ( Mordekaiser *cough cough*)